 Admin work is a major cause of sales burnout.
 If a rep earning $100,000 a year spends 60% of their time on admin, that's $60,000 of their salary going to non-selling tasks.
 Reps want to sell, and forcing them to spend hours on manual updates is demoralizing.
 Reducing this burden makes their job more rewarding, which leads to higher satisfaction and lower turnover.
 Keeping your best reps is far cheaper than constantly hiring and training new ones.

-More Accurate CRM Data
+Get More Accurate, Reliable CRM Data

 Manual data entry doesn't just waste time; it creates bad data.
 Reps often spend nearly 10% of their time in spreadsheets to manage CRM tasks because the system is clunky.
 This means your CRM is never fully accurate.
 When you automate activity logging through key integrations, every email and meeting is captured in real time.
 Your CRM becomes a reliable source of truth, leading to accurate forecasting, better coaching, and smarter strategic decisions.